 - Fish & Chips – you can’t visit London without having some fish and chips.
 Don’t forget to try some malt vinegar on your chips!

 - Yorkshire Pudding – contrary to some weird idea I had in my head, this is not in fact some strange type of meat dessert.
 It’s a lovely, puffy side dish made from eggs, flour, and milk.
 Almost like a really small, savory puffed pancake.

 - Meat Pie – I must have tried different variations of meat pies at at least four different pubs on our trip.
 SO GOOD.

-- Beans on Toast – For whatever reason, beans on toast seems to be a popular topic on Twitter lately.
-I suck at Twitter, so I’m not really sure what that’s all about, but if you see beans with toast on a menu just order it and give it a try.
+- Beans on Toast – If you see beans with toast on a menu just order it and give it a try.
 It’s oddly delicious.

 - Tea – We drank SO MUCH TEA.
 Tea in the morning, tea in the evening, tea at suppertime… oh, crap, that’s the old Bagel Bites jingle.
 Anyway, I take my tea with two sugars and milk.
 And biscuits (which are what we call cookies).

 Other things we did which deserve mention but I don’t feel like talking about: Sherlock Holmes Museum, Cutty Sark, Scotland Yard Headquarters, and the National Maritime Museum.

 Here’s What We Didn’t Do: